DavesCodeMusings/motivator/docs/README.txt

-The docs directory exist only to provide a live demo of millennial-motivator.html
+The docs directory exist only to provide a live demo of millennial-motivator.html on Github pages.